codedance/jquery.AreYouSure/README.md

 $(function() {

     /*
-    *  Disable the Warning Message (tracking/monitoring only)
+    *  Make Are-You-Sure "silent" by disabling the warning message
-    *  This option is useful when you wish to use the dirty/save events and/or
+    *  (tracking/monitoring only mode).
+This option is useful when you wish to
-    *  use the dirtyness tracking in your own beforeunload handler.
+    *  use the dirty/save events and/or use the dirtyness tracking in your own
+    *  beforeunload handler.
     */
-    $('form').areYouSure( {'disableMessage':true} );
+    $('form').areYouSure( {'silent':true} );

     /*
     *  Dirtyness Change Events